-And How It Helped Me: First to Have Clarity on My Worklife Purpose, and Then to Become My Driving Force
+How It Helped to Have Clarity on My Worklife Purpose and Became My Driving Force

 My love of the arts goes back a long way.
 Even further than this photo — and that’s close to 40 years!

-I can attribute it to my dad and his love of Irish music and community theatre, and to my mum, who loved singalongs, live theatre, classic films, and was also an avid Miss Marple, Murder She Wrote and Columbo fan.
+I can attribute it to my dad and his love of Irish music and community theatre.
+And to my mum, who loved singalongs and classic films.
+She was also an avid Miss Marple, Murder She Wrote and Columbo fan.

 I can also attribute it to growing up in a small community where everyone came together to fill the village hall in support of every show performed, including the Pantomime this photo is from … (drumroll) … Cinderella.